tdc22/JAwesomeEngine/SETUP.md

 The following instructions show you how to setup JAwesomeEngine in [Eclipse](https://eclipse.org/).

 ###Method 1: pull recent build via git
 For this explanation I'll use [EGit](http://eclipse.org/egit/) but you can use any other way to access the repository or download it manually.
+Once you have the prequesites (Eclipse with EGit) set up correctly you have to open the Git-Perspective (Window -> Open Perspective -> Other... -> Git) and then click the "Clone a git repository and open it to view"-button.
+In the following dialog you enter in the URI-Field "https://github.com/tdc22/JAwesomeEngine.git" and press "Next".
+Then the branch master should be ticked and you click "Next" again.
+In the next dialog you enter a clone location for "Directory" and select "Import all existing project after clone finishes".
+Now you have to setup the project dependencies correctly.
+For this you go back to the Java-Perspective.
+In that you right-click JAwesomeEngine (Properties -> Java Build Path -> Projects) and add JAwesomeBase and JAwesomePhysics.
+Then you switch to "Libraries" (in Java Build Path) and add (via "Add External JARs...") disruptor.jar and lwjgl.jar (both in: [clone location]/libs/lwjgl/jar/) and jinput.jar ([clone location]/libs/JInput/jinput.jar).
+Finally you have to set the native path for lwjgl.jar (arrow next to jar -> Native library location -> Edit...) to ([clone location]/libs/lwjgl/native/[your OS]/[your architecture]/) and for jinput.jar to ([clone location]/libs/JInput/).
+For JAwesomePhysics you have to add the project "JAwesomeBase" again in the project dialog.
+(Properties -> Java Build Path -> Projects)

+After this you have to add for every project that should use JAwesomeEngine the projects JAwesomeBase, JAwesomeEngine and JAwesomePhysics in the same dialog as before and you are ready to start!
+Whenever you want to update to the most recent version all you have to do is to right click JAwesomeEngine (or one of the other projects) and go to Team -> Pull.

 ###Method 2: download latest .jar files
---- not available yet <<<
+--- not available yet ---